WhiteRabbit-XR/WhiteRabbit-XR/README.md

 - 👋 Hi, I’m Matt
-- 👀 I’m focused on helping make the Open Metaverse a positive reality for society.
+- 👀 I’m focused on working towards making the Open Metaverse a positive reality for society.
 - 🌱 I’m intrested in XR:VR / Web 3.0 / Gaming / Macro themes / Design / Sci-Fi
-- 💞️ I’m looking to collaborate with anyone working on the Open Metaverse
+- 💞️ I’m looking to connect, and collaborate with anyone building for the Open Metaverse
 - 📫 How to reach me twitter @WhiteRabbit_w3

 <!---